 Domuspect is paid by the person contracting for the inspection.
 The person who contracts is the person who pays.
-Justification follows.
+Not escrow; but the person who pays.

 1a.
 Paying through escrow potentially or actually influences the inspector to report in a way that will facilitate the transaction.
 Even if contractual material is completed that assures payment if the transaction does not succeed, inspection payment will be delayed regardless of the state of the transaction.
 It will especially be delayed if the transaction does not succeed and if the client is reticent to reimburse for the failed transaction.
 Payment delay is a reasonable motivation that inspectors may (but not necessarily) angle their reporting in a way that makes the transaction succeed.